Show All Answers

 The existing right-of-way doesn’t always provide the needed area for the project.
 The City acquired strips of land adjacent to the road from some property owners in order for the pathway to be built.

 Construction will impact the current landscape.
 A few trees that exist in the area of the new pathway have been identified for removal.
 There are walls, utility poles, signs and other impairments that will need to be moved as well.

 As with any plan that impacts a neighborhood while enhancing the community at large, there were significant variations and points of view to consider.
 After thoughtful consideration, the City Council determined that this alternative would provide the balance needed between progress and preservation.
 Its open, natural design mirrors the “City in the Country” tone of the community while ensuring for the safety of those who travel this road.

 The project is expected to take at least 17 months to complete.
 This includes the utility undergrounding that is being completed by the utility companies under a separate contract.

-The noise ordinance (Poway Municipal Code Section 8.08.100) restricts the days and hours that heavy machinery may be used.
+The Espola Road Safety Improvements project is a multi-phased project coordinating multiple construction crews over a minimum of 17 months.
+There was no feasible way to limit construction to times in which PUSD schools were on break.
+Likewise, the noise ordinance (Poway Municipal Code Section 8.08.100) restricts the days and hours that heavy machinery may be used.
 The City Engineer may allow for construction activities outside of normal working hours if the operations are not detrimental to the health, safety or welfare of the surrounding community.
 Due to the residential neighborhoods adjacent to the project area, night work would cause negative impacts and therefore was not an option.